-When requested by the student and family, the CAS director and director of college counseling will file requests with the College Board (PSAT, SAT, and AP) and ACT to receive accommodations on standardized tests.
+When requested by the student and family, the director of college counseling will file requests with the College Board (PSAT, SAT, and AP) and ACT to receive accommodations on standardized tests.
 The student's family will be asked to sign a consent for the school to share information, and the school may ask the family to provide information and/or documentation as requested by College Board/ACT.
 College Board and ACT have the final say in what accommodations will be allowed on their tests, and having an accommodation at Evansville Day School is no guarantee the student will be permitted to receive that accommodation on a College Board or ACT test.
-Typically, no special documentation is required for use on the ISTEP+, and students can expect to receive their daily accommodations on the ISTEP+ exam.
+Typically, no additional documentation is required for use on state standardized tests (ILEARN, IREAD-3), and students can expect to receive their approved accommodations on state standardized exams.